StGrozdanov/portfolio/README.md

 The key to one pagers is scroll upon navigation button click / change navigation active button style upon reaching a section viewport.
 React-scroll makes it easy, no need for extra javascript code, no need for any tracking and event listeners at all.
 Wrapping nav links in a single component and giving props to it to adjust its behaviour is all that is needed.

 react-animation-on-scroll

+Like the react-scroll library all that you need to do is import a single component and wrap the sections you want to animate with it giving it className of the animation as prop.
+It will handle the animation triggering upon reaching the section viewport for you.
+Simple as that.

+emailJS

+Great and simple way to make contact forms work without the need of backend solution.